kyma-project/busola/docs/features.md

 If the stage is not set, the feature is loaded only on-demand, most often by the iframe.
 Use the `useFeature` hook to request usage of such feature.

-Note that some features must be run before the application starts the bootstrap process (for example, SSO_LOGIN), so they are out of the normal feature flow.
+Note that some features must be run before the application starts the bootstrap process, so they are out of the normal feature flow.

 #### Features list